The Book: FrogNet — A Living Network

 Built one of the world's first generic Internet multiplayer game systems for Sierra On-Line.
 It later became the World Opponent Network, which became the library Steam was founded on.
 Real-time systems over dial-up modems.
 Constrained, unreliable links.
 Sound familiar?

-Built the Electronic Arts Network Play System.
-Then Wizards of the Coast Magic: The Gathering Online V3 systems.
+Electronic Arts Network Play System.
+Wizards of the Coast Magic: The Gathering Online V3 systems.
 All real-time multiplayer over early broadband.

-Author and sole maintainer of the Microsoft System Center Configuration Manager agent for Linux and UNIX — a large-scale distributed agent used on hundreds of thousands of servers.
+Author and sole maintainer of the Microsoft System Center Configuration Manager agent for Linux and UNIX — a large-scale distributed agent deployed on hundreds of thousands of servers.

-Named inventor on patents in storage virtualization (FreeBSD/Linux storage stacks), pop-up networking (a direct precursor to FrogNet), and a physical product (a three-dimensional lock).
-The IP foundation predates FrogNet and demonstrates a track record of patent prosecution.
+Named inventor on patents in storage virtualization (FreeBSD/Linux storage stacks), pop-up networking (a direct precursor to FrogNet), and a physical product.
+The IP foundation predates FrogNet.

 FrogNet began as DisasterComm — disaster-area mesh networking infrastructure.
 The original question: what if the EOC could run real applications over the radios that survive when everything else fails?
 The answer required building a complete Private Internet from scratch: naming, routing, compression, database, AI integration, sensor platform.

 Over $500,000 in personal R&D investment.
 Multi-continent mesh operational across Seattle, New York, and Amsterdam.
 93.8% compression proven.
 WireGuard tunnel broker operational.
-Android app running.
-Mesh evaluation score: 99/100.
 The system works.